 Room Selection – each semester, students returning to live on campus for the following semester will need to indicate where and with whom they intend to live for the next semester, and/or participate in this process to secure that space.
 Information about the selection process will be posted online, in the halls, and emailed to your campus emails.

 Withdrawal – if you are leaving housing, whether you are leaving WCSU or just the residence halls, you need to inform HRL via email and by completing a Contract Cancellation Request Form, which can be found on the Housing Portal.
 Please see information in the Year Long Contract regarding withdrawal and costs.

 Intersession – the period of time between the Fall and Spring semesters.
 Campus is usually closed for intersession, but there may be housing available at an additional cost in specific buildings.
 If intersession housing is available, applications and information will be posted on the Announcements & Events page and the FORMS page.

 Breaks – There is one “break” period each semester: Thanksgiving Break in the Fall, and Spring Break in the Spring.
-The residence halls and dining services do close, but students who wish to may opt to stay on campus.
+The residence halls and dining services close, but students who wish to may opt to stay on campus.
 Forms will be available at your building’s info desk for you to apply to stay (there is no extra charge for these two breaks).
 Forms will be available approximately 3 weeks prior to the break period.